Chuck Knox: Philanthropy

-Personal life and death
+Personal life

-Knox's relationship with granddaughter Lee Ann was outlined in an article published by the Los Angeles Times in 2016 titled "Knox Has a Loving Advocate for His Legacy in Granddaughter Lee Ann Norman."
-The article reveals a different side of the tough Knox and focuses on his relationship with his oldest grandchild.
+Knox's relationship with granddaughter Lee Ann was outlined in an article in The Los Angeles Times in 2016. titled "Knox Has a Loving Advocate for His Legacy in Granddaughter Lee Ann Norman."

+Death

-On May 12, 2018, Knox died after a long battle with Lewy Body Dementia at the age of 86.
-He was survived by his wife of 66 years, Shirley, four children and six grandchildren.
+On May 12, 2018, Knox died in Anaheim, California at the age of 86, following a lengthy battle with Lewy body dementia.
+He was survived by his wife of 66 years, Shirley, four children, and six grandchildren.